MadCavarly/Plant-Watering-System/README.md

    - The system will continuously monitor soil moisture, temperature, and humidity based on the configured parameters.
    - It will autonomously control the watering system to maintain optimal soil moisture levels.

+7. **Checking the Sensor Values** -https://thingspeak.com/channels/2356061 You can check the temperature, air humidity and soil moisture values from this link.

 ## References
 -  T. Fryza, “MicroPython on ESP32/ESP8266 microcontollers.”
 [Online].
 Available: https://github.com/tomas-fryza/esp-micropython